DrDobbY/notes/README.md

 - Then we ll assign privileges to the accounts with the command `GRANT ALL PRIVILEGES ON DATABASE "note" TO roleName;` where **role name** is the name of the role from the previous command. **Run this command for all roles**

-- The project can now be started and **Postman** can be used to run API calls
+- The project can now be started and **Postman** can be used to run API calls.
 ---